mvcds/my-library/accessibility/0 - Accessibility.md

 - Even tho protected(?) elements work on the browse, for [[Accessibility|A11y]] they are ignored
 - Dynamic placement of images can cause bad contrast
 - TH element have a scope attribute
-- Screen readers sometimes "guess" content e.g. "km" is a kilometer
 - Everything we can interact with have to have an interactable name
-- Sometimes screen readers try to guess the label of inputs
 - Grouping tags (like fieldsets) also need labels
 - Radio buttons need groupings
 - Aria is only used when we need to, so it takes precedence i.e. in case of labels vs `aria-labeledby`